 Dogs with long hair like the Maltese and Shih Tzu will need a bath every couple of weeks, assuming that their coat is cared for in-between bathing seasons.

 Hairless dogs and those with very little hair, like the Chinese Crested, are actually very care-intensive.
-You will need to bath them on a weekly basis, or even multiple times a week if they come into contact with lots of dirt and dust.
+You will need to bathe them on a routine basis, or even multiple times a week if they come into contact with lots of dirt and dust.

 Medium-haired dogs and those with short-hair need to be bathed the least.
 How much exactly these dogs need a bath depends largely on how much time they spend outside and how much dirt they come into contact with.